 Hanging Out in Gustavia Town St. Barth

 Gustavia is St. Barths hometown, the main harbor of arrival for those in yachts and ferries arriving from St. Martin.
-Coming in from the rough open sea is an experience, the water is beautiful, a gorgeous aquamarine that’s Caribbean clear.
+Coming in from the rough open sea is an experience.
+The water is a beautiful Caribbean aquamarine.

 All the luxury shops are exactly what you might expect to find in this storied place.
 However, for us, the real charm of this town lies in the quiet streets behind the shops, in the little bars and restaurants where life happens.
 We enjoyed good meals and bars here in Gustavia.